DevNambi/sql-server-regex/README.md

 # SQL Server Regex

 This code exposes regular expression functions to SQL Server, so you can run regular expressions using SQL queries.
-This is done by exposing the C# regex libraries using SQL CLR scalar- and table-valued functions.
+This is done by exposing C# [Regex functions](https://msdn.microsoft.com/en-us/library/system.text.regularexpressions.regex(v=vs.110).aspx) using SQL CLR scalar- and table-valued functions.

 ## Examples

 **Match**

+The Match() function lets you run a regular expression match against a string to find.

 See the documentation on [RegexMatch()](https://github.com/DevNambi/sql-server-regex/blob/master/examples/match.md) for more examples.